mitsuhiko/minijinja/COMPATIBILITY.md

 MiniJinja does not implement _any_ Python methods.
 In particular this means you cannot do `x.items()` to iterate over items.
 For this particular case both Jinja2 and MiniJinja now support `|items` for iteration instead.
-Other methods are rareful useful and filters should be used instead.
+Other methods are rarely useful and filters should be used instead.

 ### Tuples